yudong-94/personal-website/blogs/MOOCList.md

 ### Lynda Courses

 [Lynda](http://lynda.com) offeres very short (typically in 2-4 hours) and introductionary level courses in all fields.
 Therefore, it is always the place I go to, to find some quick tutorials to get started with something.
+For example, before I started my summer internship, I took three courses on Tableau to refresh my knowledge and learn more practical skills; To prepare myself for a course with Data Mining projects in Scala, I took the Scala Essential Training course.

 Courses | Topics |Time | Notes
 :-------|--------|-----|:------